startatlanta/chef-repo/README.md

     sudo gem install fog net-ssh-multi

-As part of the [Getting Started Guide](help.opscode.com/faqs/start/how-to-get-started), you cloned a chef-repo and copied the Knife configuration file (knife.rb), validation certificate (ORGNAME-validator.pem) and user certificate (USERNAME.pem) to `~/chef-repo/.chef/`.
-Copy these files to the new rails-quick-start repository.
-You can also re-download the Knife configuration file for your [Organization from the Management Console](http://help.opscode.com/faqs/start/user-environment).
+As part of the [Getting Started Guide](help.opscode.com/faqs/start/how-to-get-started), you downloaded a validation certificate (ORGNAME-validator.pem) and user certificate (USERNAME.pem) to your local workstation.
+Create a `.chef` in your user home directory and place the two private key's there.

     mkdir ~/.chef
     cp ~/Downloads/USERNAME.pem ~/.chef/USERNAME.pem